AlienDuckPig/Obsidian/README.md

+> NOTE: Templater plugin is used to run all templates

 #### Birthday tracker
 Birthday tracker and Create contact work together Birthday tracker relies on the YAML in the Create contact file